darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 In some cases it is really desired to have quick responses from DB.
 For heavy system most of developers will use caching systems that are coming with framework.
 That of course is fair but before data is accessible from cache we have to put data there which means we have to pre-fill cache by executing some SQL queries and cache the results.

 Let me show you different approach.
-If you create a plpy function which fills cache with data that you want to cache how to validate data?
+If you create a plpython function which fills cache with data that you want to cache how to validate data?
 I will use trigger here.
 Each time one of my tables from which I want to cache data are going to get updates I will revalidate only that chunk of data that has changed.
-To illustrate such a case let's create a table.

-    CREATE TABLE bill
-    (
-      id bigserial NOT NULL,
-      bill_created timestamp without time zone NOT NULL, shop_code varchar(32) NOT NULL,
-      field_hash varchar(32) NOT NULL,
-      client_id bigint NOT NULL,
-      bill_sent boolean default false,
-      bill_number varchar,
-      CONSTRAINT bill_pkey PRIMARY KEY (id),
-      CONSTRAINT billcode_hash_key UNIQUE (shop_code, field_hash)
-    );
+As I mentioned before you have an access to all Python modules and standard libraries, so let's install Redis module.

+    /opt/py/bin/pip install redis

+ Below you can see how to access Redis and store some data in it.

+    create or replace function logic.get_active_bills()
+    returns text as
+    $$

+    import redis
+    from cPickle import loads
+    from cjson import encode

+    in_server = '127.0.0.1'
+    in_port = 6379

+    POOL = redis.ConnectionPool(host=in_server, port = in_port if in_port is not None else 6379, db = 1)
+    r = redis.Redis(connection_pool = POOL)

+    status = {'msg' : '', 'status' : False } # let False means error, True - all OK
+    bills = r.keys('bill_active:*')
+    all_bills = []
+    for k in bills if bills else []: out = r.get(k)
+        if out is None:
+            continue
+        data = loads(out)
+        all_bills.append(data)

+    return encode({'status' : status, 'data' : all_bills})
+    $$
+    LANGUAGE plpythonu VOLATILE;

-Once data is being changed on that table I am going to save/revalidate such a data in my cache.
+Once data is being changed on table *bill* I am going to revalidate such a data in my cache.
 For caching I will use Redis.
 To be able to tell Redis what to update I will use trigger function as below.

     CREATE TRIGGER t_bill_i
         AFTER INSERT ON bill